huntdatacenter/docs/docs/faq/compute.md

 ### Can we bring our own licenses?

 Yes.
 If you use software that needs paid licenses you may bring your own licenses under our _bring-your-own-license_-policy.
 Your lab leader is responsible to ensure that licensed software is used in accordance with the license agreement inside the lab environments.

+## Workflow

+### How can I keep my jobs running when I disconnect?

+You can keep your jobs and sessions running by using something called a terminal multiplexer.
+See our [terminal multiplexers guide](/tutorials/terminal-multiplexers) to get started.